gabrielsond/domains/README.md

 ### [Windows 10 - 6 Core (isolated) passthrough - GVT-D passthrough - NVIDIA passthrough](w10_z590-a_11700k_6core_gvt-d_and_nvidia_passthrough.xml)

+WORKING:
+- DP & HDMI output at 4K60 (3840x2160 @ 60Hz x 2)
+- HDR

+NOT-WORKING (Yet?):
+- HDMI audio does not appear to work in Windows nor do any of the analog audio ports
+  - The SPDIF shows as working but has not been tested

 NOTES:
 - This VM uses 6 isolated cores:
   - Unraid boots using cores 0 and 7 (and HT) so that leaves cores 1-6 (and HT) isolated for VM usage